 Comparison: Head-to-head performance data

-Use the Comparison feature to see multiple weeks of viewing data for up to 6 titles at a time.
+Use Comparison to analyze a normalized multi-week window of viewing data for up to 12 titles at a time.

 Open Comparison from the SV(M) sidebar menu.